Day 1 : Finding Center

 PLAY around with these two central fingers on the two central tones of the piano.

-Are you able to create different dynamic levels ?
+Are you able to create different dynamic levels?

-- What does it sound like when played softly?
+– What does it sound like when played softly? – What does it sound like when played loud?

-- Can you mark the inhale with 4 equally spaced tones?
+– Can you mark the inhale with 4 equally spaced tones? – Can you mark the exhale with 4 equally spaced tones?

-Exercise 3 ::: The First Tonal Scale
+The First Tonal Scale

 Let's do one more thing today.